Basketball Referee

 What should a referee do to call a team on the floor after a timeout?
 The team with possession came on, then the ref quickly blew the whistle and gave the ball to inbound, but the other team's players weren't on the floor.

-Asked by weekendref almost 11 years ago
+Asked by weekendref about 11 years ago

 Technically speaking, it is a technical team foul for not coming onto the court in a timely manner after a time out or start of a quarter or overtime.
 Preventive officiating would dictate giving the team a little leaway to come onto the court, but if a coach refuses then a T should be called.